Circular Segment Area Calculator

 Includes horizontal-tank fill scenarios.

-A circular segment is the region between a chord (a straight line cutting through the circle) and the arc the chord cuts off.
-Picture the moon in a half-full glass — that crescent of water is a segment.
+A circular segment is the region between a chord, meaning a straight line cutting across the circle, and the arc that chord cuts off.
+Look at a round glass lying on its side with a little water in it: the water’s flat surface is the chord, and the crescent of water beneath it is the segment.

 The cleanest formula uses the central angle θ (the angle at the center, between the two radii drawn to the chord’s endpoints):